varigence/docs/bimlflex/reference-documentation/ConstraintModeDm.md

 # Constraint Mode DM

-The table reference constraint mode to apply for the DM (Data Mart) database.
+The table reference constraint mode to apply for the Data Mart database.
+Allowed values are "DoNotCreate", "CreateAndNoCheck" and "CreateAndCheck".

-("DoNotCreate", "CreateAndNoCheck", "CreateAndCheck")

 Notes:
 * This setting is part of the `Orchestration` settings category.
 * The default value for this setting is `DoNotCreate`.